Large Language Models

 This page is part of the llm collection.

-I prepared web pages containing statistics and probability equations that explain large language models (LLMs).
+I prepared Quick Review of Probability Theory containing statistics and probability equations that explain large language models (LLMs).
 Special techniques are required to write proper mathematical expressions.

 I expressly want to publish web pages with mathematics.
 Normally, I write my HTML pages with Visual Studio Code using Jekyll.
 Furthermore, I do not want to use Microsoft Word or other heavyweight applications that are not principally oriented towards creating HTML pages.